FirelyTeam/firely-docs/vonk/configuration/db_cosmosdb.rst

 #.
 Request size for insertions to CosmosDB is limited to around 5 MB.
 Some bundles in the examples from the specification exceed that limit.
 Then you will get an error stating 'Request size too large'.
     You can avoid this by limiting the size of incoming resources in the :ref:`SizeLimits <sizelimits_options>` setting.
 #.
 The CosmosDB implementation of the MongoDB API is flawed on processing ``$not`` on arrays.
-This inhibits the use of these searches in Vonk:
+This inhibits the use of these searches in Firely Server:

     *   Using the ``:not`` modifier
     *   Using ``:missing=true``